devRyanChoi/Ryan-Store/README.md

 ## What is Ryan store❓
-- **Ryan - Store**  is a Full-Stack application built personally with  Spring Boot and thymeleaf that allows users to add books users want to buy and purchase.
+- **Ryan - Store**  is a Back-end application built personally with  Spring Boot and thymeleaf that allows users to add books users want to buy and purchase.

 ## Features
 - I used for ManyToMany in this project.
 But this is not good at Real Project.
 That is for practice.